jpmorganchase/salt-ds/.changeset/empty-waves-teach.md

 "@jpmorganchase/uitk-core": minor
 ---

-Add applyClassesToBody prop to ToolkitProvider, if this prop is set to true on a root level Toolkitprovider, then the provider will apply the theme classes to the body instead of creating a uitk-theme element
+change applyClassesToChild prop to applyClassesToBody prop in ToolkitProvider, if this prop is set to "root" on a root level Toolkitprovider, then the provider will apply the theme classes to the html element instead of creating a uitk-theme element.
+Setting the prop to "child" will make the ToolkitProvider apply the classes to the child element as before